Agencies

 Yes.
 The Guild will protect agency-provided writer information just as it does the writer information it receives from studios and writers themselves.

-Information sharing is one of the three pillars of our Agency Campaign.
 Information sharing is essential to advancing the interests of writers, both as individuals and collectively.

 Yes.
 WGA Working Rule 3 requires all members to send their contracts to the Guild, and we will look to you, instead of your agent, to provide your contracts.
 And, you can always opt back in.